-Writing a letter of apology to a boss is not an uncommon occurrence.
-With most of our waking hours spent at work, it's inevitable that you'll make a mistake at some point and show up late either to work or to an important meeting and need to apologize.
+Do you need to apologize for being late to work?
+Writing an apology letter to a manager can help you remedy what can be a difficult situation.
+With so many hours spent at the office, it is likely that you will make a mistake at some point and show up late to either start the day or to an important meeting and need to apologize.

 Why You Should Apologize

-If the mistake went unobserved by your employer, it is especially important to confess to it rather than hoping it won’t be noticed, since there may be trouble-shooting that needs to be done in order to remediate the situation.
-A good manager who receives a sincere apology will generally use the opportunity to constructively advise the employee how to avoid the error in the future
+A good manager who receives a sincere apology will generally use the opportunity to constructively advise the employee on how to avoid the error in the future.

 How to Write a Note of Apology for Being Late